Ahmedvini/TEDxEJUST-Email-Template/README.md

 ## Enjoy!

-We hope this template proves useful for your TEDxEJUST event.
+We hope this template proves useful for your TEDx event.
 Feel free to adapt it to your needs and create engaging emails that resonate with your audience.
 If you have any feedback or suggestions, please share!